KairosJK/hackthejob2022/README.md

 See simple analytics to artists, songs, and albums.
 Just log into your spotify account, and search to your hearts content Data available:

--Artist's Image
+> Artist's Image

--Artist's Name
+> Artist's Name

--Artist's Genres
+> Artist's Genres

--Artist's Spotify Followers
+> Artist's Spotify Followers

+## Note: You need a premium account for the search to work, in line with Spotify's API policy

 `Written by Jonathan, Lester, and Thomas`